QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 arb(l1, l2, l3, l4)
 ```

-We can see that `*args` allows us to put input with an arbitrary size into the function, and the inputs are stored into a tuple.
+The inputs are passed into the function and stored in a tuple.

-Now we can use it together with what we have learnt before to compute the intersection across multiple lists.
+Let's practice together with another example:

-Suppose $l1 ... ln$ are book lists of $n$ people and they want to know what books they have all read when a new reader joins; that is to say, the intersection of arbitrarily many lists.
+Suppose `l1` ... `ln` are book lists of $n$ people, and we want to know what books they have all read.

+That is to say, we want to calculate the intersection of arbitrarily many lists.

 The following function computes the intersection